jorinvo/me/content/post/docker-things.md

 - You cannot rename file from one partition to another.
   If you want to move a file to a volume you have to copy it instead.

+Lessons:
+- Don’t try to use the same setup for development as for production.
+You want different tools and insights.
+- When developing with Docker, do it with Docker only.
+Don’t try to have tests and so on run locally directly on your host.
+Do everything in Docker.
+Install nom modules only from within Docker and so on.
+- Use one Dockerfile or even the same container for all your dev services, mount whole repo folder.